aurorascharff/next16-commerce/STEPS.md

 ### Product page TODO

 - Try add use cache to the product page.
 It fails, exposing our dynamic API.
 Why?
 We have a dynamic dep.
 A pretty cool optimistic save product button.
 This is also useful for debugging btw.
-Instead of importing the dynamic dep, slot as children, we can still cache the productDetails itself!
+Instead of importing the dynamic dep, slot as children, and interleave it.
+We can still cache the productDetails itself!
+Children reference can change without affecting the cache entry.
 Donut pattern, but for caching.
 Cache gymnastics.
 - This is whats happening all over our app with pages and layouts.
 We could also cache the data, but this is a showcase.
 - And also use "use cache" to Product, mark cached, remove suspense.
 - Error on the dynamic SavedProducts, add the suspense there with Bookmark!
 Small chunk of dynamic content only, pushed the loading state all the way down.